Veterans Benefits FAQ

 All of the academic programs at MU have been approved for Veterans Education Benefits.
 However, only those courses that are required for your declared major can be approved for your benefits, and electives if needed.
 When you complete your Request for Certification form approved courses will be annotated with a green check-mark and those courses that cannot be certified by a red X.

 Yes.
 Without a request, we do not know if you wish to use your GI Bill®.

 Regardless of the type of GI Bill® you are using our office can NOT clear your account for you.
-You must contact the Student Accounts Office yourself.
+You must contact Student Financial Services yourself.
 We will provide you a Benefit Statement (Chapter 33 & 31) for you explaining what we expect VA to pay.
-The Office of Student Accounts also receives a copy of the Benefit Statement.
+Student Financial Services also receives a copy of the Benefit Statement.
 If your account can be cleared, they will do so and it will be reflected in your portal.
 After three to five days if it is not showing you have been cleared, contact that office.
-You must be cleared by the Student Accounts Office in the Horner Administration Building each semester and after any course changes.
+You must be cleared by Student Financial Services in the Horner Administration Building each semester and after any course changes.